material-motion/material-motion/specifications/runtime.md

 The following topics are open for discussion.
 They do not presently have a clear recommendation.

-- When should executors be removed from a Runtime?
+- When should Actors be removed from a Runtime?